kevin0120/mix/plugins/inputs/ipmi_sensor/README.md

 #### Permissions

-When gathering from the local system, Telegraf will need permission to the ipmi device node.
-When using udev you can create the device node giving `rw` permissions to the `telegraf` user by adding the following rule to `/etc/udev/rules.d/52-telegraf-ipmi.rules`:
+When gathering from the local system, Rush will need permission to the ipmi device node.
+When using udev you can create the device node giving `rw` permissions to the `rush` user by adding the following rule to `/etc/udev/rules.d/52-rush-ipmi.rules`:

 ```
-KERNEL=="ipmi*", MODE="660", GROUP="telegraf"
+KERNEL=="ipmi*", MODE="660", GROUP="rush"
 ```

 ### Example Output